-A budget is your roadmap to help make planning in your church easier.
-Many churches today take a “use it or lose it” stance on money in the name of trusting God to provide more when it’s needed.
+A church budget is a roadmap to help make planning your expenses easier.
+Many churches take a “use it or lose it” stance on money, trusting God to provide more when it’s needed.
 Though trusting in God to bless us is important, we still need to put forth effort on our own to think ahead.
-Proverbs 27:23 reminds us: “Be sure you know the condition of your flocks; give careful attention to your herds.”
+Proverbs 27:23 reminds us: “Be sure you know the sdfcondition of your flocks; give careful attention to your herds.”
 See more on this from Dave Ramsey

 Churches handle their money using fund accounting, which has a focus on accountability rather than profitability.
 Nonetheless, budgeting remains important but with a slightly different focus than if you were preparing one for a traditional business.

 Budgeting practices within a church mainly focus on the stewardship of resources instead of profit margins.
 Good church stewardship means giving a specific purpose for every dollar you receive.
 The more purpose you give to every dollar you receive, the more details you can build into your budget.

 Update your monthly budget at a recurring periodic interval to create a Rolling Forecast.
 For example, a rolling forecast that is updated after the close of every month.
 Part of our closing process is to update the lapsed month with actuals, compare them with the budgeted numbers, and then update the future forecasted numbers.

 Examples: If you budgeted for $10,000 of expenses at the beginning of the year for an event in June, but that event only ended up costing $2,000, I may want to update the church budget to reflect that.
 That way, the budget for the remainder of the year is more accurate.

 Or, if you decide to hire someone mid-year and didn’t expect that initially when creating the budget, you may want to update your budget forecast for the remainder of the year.

 Why it’s important: Your budget will change depending on actual activity.